 - Light Brown Apple Moth, Cabbage Moth and Vine Moths – I use Dipel, a bacteria that the caterpillars don’t like.

-I hope to introduce Guineafowl and Wiltshire Sheep into the vineyard in winter 2O17.
+I hope to introduce Guinea fowl and Wiltshire sheep into the vineyard in early 2018.

 We planted a range of pinot noir clones.
 If I were planting a new vineyard, I’d plant 30 per cent MV6, 30 per cent Calera, 30 per cent Able, 10 per cent Bests and 10 per cent Pommard.